KHITOLIA/NexVault/README.md

 ## ⭐ Why This Project Matters

 This project goes beyond a basic CRUD app — it simulates **core banking workflows**, integrates **security practices**, and is **deployed in a production-like environment**, making it a strong portfolio piece for backend and full-stack roles.

 ---

-## 💡 Tip for You

-If you're adding this to your portfolio site, I recommend:

-* Add screenshots (Dashboard, Transactions)
-* Add a short demo video (30–60 sec)
-* Mention challenges (interviewers LOVE that)

----